 There are steep penalties for not offering coverage.
 The penalty is $2,000 per year for every employee that is uncovered.
 If you have 50 employees and don’t offer access to insurance, you could be facing a $100,000 fine.
 Isn’t it better to offer the insurance?

 Even if you don’t have 50 or more full-time employees, there are perks to offering insurance earlier on.
 If you have less than 25 employees, contribute at least 50% of health insurance premiums for employees, and pay an average salary of less than $50,000, there may be a tax credit available to you.

 Justworks Can Help

-The day you should start offering benefits is the day you decide to do it.
+Realistically, the day you should start offering benefits is the day you decide it is right for you and your team.
 And when you do make that decision, make the process as simple as possible.
-There’s no reason that you should be confused.
-And even more, there’s no reason to break any rules just because you don’t know them.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.